-USCL's Counseling and Career Guidance Center recently began formation of a Behavioral Intervention Team (BIT).
+USCL's Counseling and Career Guidance Center implemented a Behavioral Intervention Team (BIT).
 This program is established to address stress related issues that may arise among students.

 CATEGORY 6 - PROCESS MANAGEMENT

 1.)
 How do you determine, and what are your organization's core competences, and how do they relate to your mission, competitive environment, and action plans?